kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 will rollout across nodes.
 -->

+Rollout can fail if the feature is faulty, causing pods to either no schedule or schedule incorrectly.

 ###### What specific metrics should inform a rollback?

 <!--
 What signals should users be paying attention to when the feature is young that might indicate a serious problem?
 -->

+- Pods that fail to schedule.
+- Pods that have had a node nominated, but then found that node infeasible.
+- Pods that cannot be batched.
+- High pod scheduling time.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?